 Years of Experience

-When it comes to location, the highest average paycheck (around $118K annually) can be spotted in Durham, N.C.; Raleigh-durham, N.C. (approximately $114K), Chicago, Ill. (about $106K), and San Diego, Calif. ($105K) are the next top-paying cities.
-Raleigh, N.C. is one of the lowest-paid cities, with earnings averaging $78K.
-U.S. pay levels are highest in the state of Illinois; salaries there average to approximately $106K per year.
+When it comes to location, the highest average paycheck (about $118K per year) can be spotted in Durham, N.C.; Raleigh-durham, N.C. (approximately $114K), Chicago, Ill. (around $106K), and San Diego, Calif. ($105K) are the next top-paying cities.
+At around $78K, Raleigh, N.C. is home to some of the lowest pay in the country.
+By state, Illinois offers the highest pay at about $106K annually.

 Certifications and Degrees